hadley/adv-r/Computing-on-the-language.md

 })
 ```

-If we run this code in the global environment, nothing happens:
+Note that if we run this code in the global environment, nothing happens:

 ```R
 a <- 1